-1.1 In April 2012 the Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood development plan.

-1.2 The national planning system requires that decisions are made on planning applications in accordance with policies contained in the statutory development plan for an area, unless material considerations indicate otherwise.
-The Wooler Neighbourhood Plan (the Plan), once 'made' and brought into legal force, will form part of the statutory development plan for Wooler Parish and will be used to decide whether to approve or refuse planning applications in the area.
-The Plan must be prepared having regard to national planning policy and guidance.
-It should also be in line with strategic policies in the current statutory development plan, that is: The Berwick-upon-Tweed Borough Local Plan (1999).

-1.3 Once the Plan is 'made' and has been brought into force the policies in the Plan will be used by planning officers at Northumberland County Council and Northumberland National Park Authority to determine planning applications alongside the rest of the current Development Plan.
-It will also be used by planning inspectors when determining planning appeals.
-When the new Northumberland Local Plan and the Northumberland National Park Authority Local Plans are produced, they will be used alongside the Wooler Neighbourhood Plan and other national planning policy in the determination of planning applications in the area of Wooler Parish.

-1.4 The whole of Wooler Parish was designated for the purposes of 61G(1) of the Town and Country Planning Act 1990 in November 20151 as the area for the preparation of this Neighbourhood Plan (see map).
+- 1.1 In April 2012 the Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood development plan. - 1.2 The national planning system requires that decisions are made on planning applications in accordance with policies contained in the statutory development plan for an area unless material considerations indicate otherwise.
+The Wooler Neighbourhood Plan (the Plan), forms part of the statutory development plan for Wooler Parish and will be used to decide whether to approve or refuse planning applications in the area.
+The Plan has been prepared having regard to national planning policy and guidance and is in line with strategic policies in the current statutory development plan. - 1.3 The Plan will be used by planning officers at Northumberland County Council and Northumberland National Park Authority to determine planning applications alongside the rest of the current statutory development plan.
+It will also be used by planning inspectors when determining planning appeals. - 1.4 The whole of Wooler Parish was designated for the purposes of 61G(1) of the Town and Country Planning Act 1990 in November 2015 as the area for the preparation of this Neighbourhood Plan (see map).
 The Plan relates only to this Parish and to no other areas and is the only neighbourhood plan in the designated area.
 Wooler Parish Council is the qualifying body entitled, through planning legislation, to prepare a neighbourhood plan for the area.
-This Plan has been prepared by a Steering Group2 consisting of Parish Councillors and local residents.
+This Plan has been prepared by a Steering Group consisting of Parish Councillors and local residents.
 The Steering Group has been given formal authority from the Parish Council to carry out this work.
 Support and assistance has been provided by officers from Northumberland County Council and the Northumberland National Park Authority.

-1 Northumberland National Park subsequently approved this designation.
+&lt;sup>1 Northumberland National Park subsequently approved this designation.